TnS-hun/KOkobo/README.md

 - a Kobo account

 # Installation
-1. copy the contents of the downloaded zip file into the `plugins` directory
+1. download the source code of this plugin as a ZIP file by [clicking here](https://github.com/TnS-hun/KOkobo/archive/refs/heads/main.zip) or using the dropdown button
+2. connect your e-reader to your computer with USB
+3. copy the `kokobo.koplugin` directory into KOReader's `plugins` directory on your e-reader.
+In case of Kobo e-readers it will be at `.adds/koreader/plugins`.
+4. disconnect the USB cable
-2. restart KOReader
+5. restart KOReader
+6. make sure that Wi-Fi is enabled in KOReader.
+(Internet connection is required for synchronization and book downloading within the KOkobo plugin.
+Once the desired book has been downloaded internet is no longer needed.)
-3. select Kobo books from the hamburger (☰) menu to start using the plugin
+7. select Kobo books from the hamburger (☰) menu to start using the plugin

 # FAQ